DaraHoy/angular_quiz/readme.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+3 because the variable i has not been declared.
+Strict mode requires that all variables be declared. should be var i on line 3.
 > ...

 ```js